-When a customer and a salesperson has a close relationship, the business benefits greatly from it without fail.
+When a customer and a salesperson have a close relationship, the business benefits greatly from it without fail.
 Why?
 Because the salesperson already knows what this customer wants before they even develop the need for it.
-Knowing what products and services specific customers are likely to lean toward makes it easier for businesses to plan their next moves and make them succeed.
+Knowing what products and services specific customers are likely to lean toward makes it easier for businesses to successfully plan their next moves.

 Do your customers like shopping for your items via a third party website?
 Do they engage more with your company on social media rather than in your physical stores?
-Business owners must always care about their customer’s preferences rather than those that benefit them.
+Business owners must always care about their customer’s preferences rather than those that benefit the company.
 Knowing the opposite of what their clients dislike may even give them that opportunity to improve those areas for the better.
 If your customers seem to avoid engaging with your business online, try to determine what it is they dislike, or what they prefer when they are doing business face to face.